Air Vent Valve Benefits

 |Body||Nickel Plated Brass|

 Perfect installation is complicated for the operation of air vent valves.
 These valves are designed to exile air from the piping system; they should be located where the air is most likely to collect.
 You should install them at system high points in the vertical position with the inlet down.

 The air vent valves remove the air that gathers in heating and air conditioning systems.
 Due to the powerful presence of oxygen inside the piping, galvanic corrosion occurs.
 This corrosion effect can be reduced by using brass.
 Moreover, these valves permit to adjustment of the heating and cooling power.
 They avoid the creation of air pockets inside radiators and fan coil units.
 The air vent valves have to be installed in a vertical position only.
 These should be set on top of each system.
-It would be easily identified whether the air pockets are formed or not by checking distribution manifolds, riser pipes, etc. The airflow of these valves increases following the working pressure of a system.
-When the pressure rises to 6 bar, the airflow increases to a maximum figure.
+It would be easily identified whether the air pockets are formed by checking distribution manifolds, riser pipes, etc. The airflow of these valves increases following the working pressure of a system.
+When the pressure rises to 6 bar, the airflow increases to a maximum.
 The presence of air in a heating system causes a fall in its efficiency.

-How does an Air Vent Valve Work?
+How Does an Air Vent Valve Work?